Wednesday, 31 December 2025

 Happy New Year...

-Leonard McComb and Bronze Age Artefacts at Oriel Mon , Llagenfi
+Leonard McComb and Bronze Age Artefacts at Oriel Mon , Llangenfi

 The Golden Man

 Seeing what else the muesuem had to offer .
-I enter a room with a sublime collection Ancient stuff .
-Never seen Bronze and Iron Age artefacts up close before .
+We enter a room which has an impressive collection of Bronze Age and Iron Age tools and artefacts .

 \

-Hendy Head & Bronze Age & Entombed Female skeletal remains .
+Video - Hendy Head & Bronze Age & skeletal remains .

 Urns and Tools